Easy Halloween Dirt Cup Recipes for Digging Your Own Grave

 How to make Halloween dirt cups

 Halloween Peeps.
-After a hiatus in 2020, marshmallow ghosts, marshmallow monsters, marshmallow pumpkins, and spooky cats are back in stock.
+Marshmallow ghosts, marshmallow monsters, marshmallow pumpkins, and spooky cats are great dirt cup toppers.
 The Peeps assortment includes some of each.

 Cookie tombstones.
-If you can find special tombstone cookies, just set them out in your dessert-scape.
+If you can find ready-made tombstone cookies this time of year, just set them out in your dessert-scape.
 Otherwise, add a squeeze of melted chocolate from a small zip-top bag to give Milano cookies the right “RIP” message for tombstones.